mmaulwurff/precise-crosshair/Readme.md

 ## Credits

-* Color code is ripped from GZDoom;
+* Color calculation and crosshair code is ripped from GZDoom;
 * Screen Positioning is done via [LibEye](https://forum.zdoom.org/viewtopic.php?f=105&t=64566#p1102157) by KeksDose.

 ## Thanks to